wesleycamargo/azure-docs.pt-br/articles/cognitive-services/Computer-vision/QuickStarts/java-thumb.md

     // Replace <Subscription Key> with your valid subscription key. private static final String subscriptionKey = "<Subscription Key>";

-    // You must use the same region in your REST call as you used to get your
+    // You must use the same Azure region in your REST API method as you used to
-    // subscription keys.
-For example, if you got your subscription keys from
+    // get your subscription keys.
+For example, if you got your subscription keys
-    // westus, replace "westcentralus" in the URI below with "westus".
+    // from the West US region, replace "westcentralus" in the URL
+    // below with "westus".
     //
-    // Free trial subscription keys are generated in the westcentralus region.
-If you
+    // Free trial subscription keys are generated in the West Central US region.
-    // use a free trial subscription key, you shouldn't need to change this region. private static final String uriBase =
+    // If you use a free trial subscription key, you shouldn't need to change
+    // this region.
+    private static final String uriBase =
         "https://westcentralus.api.cognitive.microsoft.com/vision/v2.0/generateThumbnail";